vladigleba/vladigleba.github.io/source/_posts/2014-08-07-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 fi
 ```

-If you now go back to the `cookbook_file` resource, you'll see that we're copying the file to the user's home directory (since we did not specify a `path` attribute, the resource's name is also the path to the location where it will be stored), and we're using the `mode`, `owner`, and `group` attributes to set the file's mode, owner, and group, respectively.
+If you go back to the `cookbook_file` resource, you'll see that we're copying the file to the user's home directory (since we did not specify a `path` attribute, the resource's name is also the path to the location where it will be stored), and we're using the `mode`, `owner`, and `group` attributes to set the file's mode, owner, and group, respectively.

 Afterwards, we're using `bash` to install rbenv.
 Because we're not doing a system-wide install, we run the rbnev installer under the user we created earlier, and we use the `cwd` attribute to run the install inside the user's home directory.
 Once that's done, the last `bash` block then uses rbenv to install Ruby itself.